The Earlham BIO Foundry

 - Nanoscale, modular nanoscale DNA-assembly, particularly suited to projects involving large numbers of genetic parts or combinatorial libraries

 - Genome engineering

 - Micro-fermentation (coming soon)

-Interested in using the Earlham DNA Foundry?
+Interested in using the Earlham BIO Foundry?

 If you are working with large volumes of DNA constructs, libraries of DNA parts or are interested in automating the building or testing of DNA constructs in bacteria, yeast or plant cells, please contact us.